Author: Shunmyō Masuno

 "For zazen, first we assume the correct posture, next we focus on our breathing, and finally we steady our mind.
 Once we arrange all three of these things, then we begin to practise zazen.
 Try sitting zazen: empty your mind and allow your thoughts to float up and then drift away."

 3. Munen muso, clear mind

 Munen muso is the act of retaining a clear mind throughout each activity.
 A clear mind is the best way to approach all tasks in life.
-Getting to that state is the toughest part.
-Listening to your mind is one way to achieve this ideal.
-I am not sure if anyone has a permeant clear mind or even possible.
-But, we can all be a little less distracted by outside elements and more attentive to our internal dialogue.
+By cultivating munen muso, we become less distracted by outside elements and more attentive to our inner dialogue.

 "There is a saying in Zen practice, munen muso, that describes a state of being free from worldly desires and distracting thoughts.
 Another way to say it is just mushin, or ‘clear mind’.
 You empty your mind and do not let it settle anywhere or wander.
 This allows you to focus on what needs to be done now, without worrying about all the other things in your life.
 It is a teaching that demonstrates the amazing power available to us if we can achieve a clear mind."

 A Zen master named Takuan, from the Edo period (1603– 1868), explained the secret of the Japanese form of fencing known as kendo in this way: ‘When you face another swordsman, if you think there is an opportunity to strike your opponent’s shoulder, then your mind will be preoccupied by your opponent’s shoulder.
 If you think there is an opportunity to strike his arm, then your mind will be preoccupied by his arm.
 If you think you can win against him, then your mind will be preoccupied by winning.
 Do not allow your mind to wander to or settle upon any of these places.
 Even as you focus your energy on a single point, keep your mind free and open.
 This is the secret of the sword.’